Key Terms: Classic Exalate

 Replica

-A replica is a copy of the information that is being transferred to the destination side.
-Exalate uses replicas to extract specific data and then send it over.
-You can use the replica in the Outgoing rules to specify which data should be sent.
-On the destination side, the replica object is used to represent the remote issue.
-It contains only the fields provided through the data filter on the source side.
+A copy of the information being transferred to the destination side.
+Exalate uses replicas to extract specific data and send it over.
+You can use the replica in the Outgoing Script to specify which data should be sent.
+On the destination side, the replica represents the remote item and contains only the fields provided through the data filter on the source side.

 You can view the replica details in the sync monitor.